 Twenty five years ago I made my first trip to Borneo – a rugged island in South East Asia, famous for its rainforests and wildlife.
 My last visit started my fascination with orangutans and inspired The Call of the Wild (Choose Your Own Ever After) about a school girl who has to make a choiceContinue reading “Into the wild – rediscovering Borneo”

-There are lots of things you can do to improve your writing when you’re not sitting at your desk.
+10 ways to improve your writing when you’re not at your desk.

 We don’t bother too much with winter in Queensland, but this year it feels like we’ve overlooked it entirely.
 A couple of chilly mornings and that was it, which might explain why my photo gallery is looking so much more impressive than my word count.
 It’s been too glorious to be indoors at my desk.Continue reading “Books, mountains and Archie”